hxzhu9819/homepage/_pages/about.md

 I am also interested in AI, machine learning and computer vision ~~(who aren't....)~~ Please feel free to checkout my side-projects.

 In my leasure time, I enjoy playing the piano, and playing Switch, and watching movies.
 I also happen to know several talented software developers.
-Click [here](https://syiming.github.io) to **admire** one of them.

 *Last updated: Apr 15, 2020*